-Hello and welcome!
-Student Academic Success Services (SASS) at the University of Wisconsin School of Medicine and Public Health wants you to be successful and we're here to help you achieve your goals.
+Student Academic Success Services (SASS) at the University of Wisconsin School of Medicine and Public Health wants every student to be successful and we are here to help you achieve your goals.

 The basic learning sequence involves the following steps:

-- Study - now study what you summarized, then restate the objective
+- Study: Study what you summarized, then restate the objective

 A lot is happening during this learning sequence.
 There are other issues you must be aware of in order to make your learning sequence work for you.

 - Manage your TIME efficiently

 - Ask for HELP if you need it

 We have provided information on the following topics: